kylape/support-examples/jaxws/ws-trust/6/README.md

 - Set `$JBOSS_HOME` and make sure `ant` is on your `PATH`.
 - I used the STS provided by the Picketlink quickstart project [found here](https://github.com/picketlink2/picketlink-quickstarts).

-  Once in the root folder of the git project, I check out the `v2.1.6.Final` tag and then nagivate to `ws-trust/picketlink-sts` to build the STS using `mvn install`.
+  - Once in the root folder of the git project, I check out the `v2.1.6.Final` tag and then nagivate to `ws-trust/picketlink-sts` to build the STS using `mvn install`.
 I take the `picketlink-sts-2.1.6.Final-jboss-as7.war` from the target folder and deploy it to JBoss.

-  I changed the security domain used by the STS from `picketlink-sts` to `other` and added a user to this domain via the `add-user.sh` script in the bin directory (I used admin/admin).
-This simplified the deployment a bit.
+  - I changed the security domain used by the STS from `picketlink-sts` to `other`.

+  - I added a user to this domain via the `add-user.sh` script in the bin directory (I used `sts`/`RedHat13#` and added the role `JBossAdmin` to the user).

 - I added the `picketlink-sts` security domain that will be used by my target endpoint (i.e. Service Provider (SP)):